Asymptotic Performance of Time-Varying Bayesian Optimization: Temporal Matrix Spectrum Approximation for Broadband and Band-Limited Kernels

-Note that the approximation in~\eqref{eq:proof_link_to_continuous} holds only if $S_T$ is well behaved (more particularly, piecewise continuous and of bounded variation).
-This also requires $\supp(S_T)$ to be piecewise continuous.
-Therefore, Proposition~\ref{prop:continuous_support_time_spectrum} holds only for broadband and band-limited kernels.
+Note that the tools used in this proof (e.g., Poisson summation and Lemma~\ref{lem:kT_vanishes_asympt}) apply only if $S_T$ is well behaved (more particularly, continuous and in $L^1(\mathbb{R})$).
+Therefore, recall that Proposition~\ref{prop:continuous_support_time_spectrum} holds only for broadband and band-limited kernels.